Serabi Kuah – Indonesian pancakes with palm sugar and coconut milk syrup

 Like most food, yes, you can freeze your Serabi.
 They freeze well for about 2 months.

-When you need it, take the pancakes out.
-And leave them in the refrigerator/ fridge to thaw overnight.
-Then reheat them by steaming the pancakes.
+When you need them, take the pancakes out and leave them in the refrigerator to thaw overnight.
+Then, reheat them by steaming them.ย

-You can also reheat the pancakes in the microwave or on a frying pan.
+You can also reheat the pancakes in the microwave or frying pan.
 If you do these ways, sprinkle a tiny bit of water over the pancakes before reheating.
-This will prevent them from going dry.
+This will prevent them from going dry.ย

-I do hope you find the recipe interesting enough that youโ€™re now thinking to try making it.
+I do hope you find the recipe interesting enough that youโ€™re now thinking of trying to make it.ย

 If you do so, please share what you think about your Serabi Kuah in the comments below.
-And please follow me on Facebook, Instagram and/or Pinterest.
-To sneak a peek at whatโ€™s cooking in my kitchen.
+Please follow me on Facebook, Instagram, and/or Pinterest to see whatโ€™s cooking in my kitchen.ย

 Thank you and all the best.